jurcaalexandrucristian/Snake/README.md

 # SnakeGame

- Snake Game written in Java
+Snake Game written in Java using Swing library.